-The mineral claims that the Company has an interest in are in the exploration stage only.
+The mineral claim that the Company has an interest has an interest in are in the exploration stage only.
 There is no assurance that the exploration activities of the Company will result in the discovery of a commercially viable mineral deposit.